SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/02-DOM-Methods.md

 </html>
 ```

-This is how to get the title `h1`, using Javascript:
+This is how to get the title `h1`, using JavaScript:

 ```js
 let h1Element = document.getElementsByTagName("h1")[0];